 Ham, Egg & Cheese Biscuit

 There’s a reason this classic is on every fast food breakfast menu—it tastes good.
 There’s also a reason why you shouldn’t eat too many: It tastes good because of the salt.
-Burger King’s version has a full day’s worth, thanks toa biscuit soaked in it.
+Burger King’s version has a full day’s worth, thanks to a biscuit soaked in 710 grams of it.
 Click here to discover how salt plays a role in The #1 Reason You’re Not Losing Belly Fat!

 Bacon, Egg & Cheese Biscuit